 13.1.
 The Parties acknowledge that they have properly informed each other in accordance with the applicable rules on the protection of Personal Data of the possible personal data processing activities related to the Service provided pursuant to the Contract and declare that they will process such personal data in accordance with the relevant provisions of law.
 With reference to the processing of personal data of the Parties, the Client and the Supplier will mutually act as data controllers.

 13.2.
 With specific reference to the Services, the Supplier typically acts as the data processor according to the documented instructions stated by the data controller.

 13.3.
 The Parties acknowledge that the Supplier, in its capacity as data processor, when receiving requests from data subjects or reports of possible illegal data processing activities, without considering the merits of the request, shall promptly notify the data controller of the contact details of the data subject concerned, together with the requests/reports of the latter, and the details of the data controller to the data subjects.

 14. Confidentiality clause

 14.1.
-The Parties mutually guarantee that its personnel and the personnel of other parties that may be appointed by them, will treat as confidential any information or any other data of which they have acquired knowledge during or in connection with any activity relating to the execution of the Contract.
+The Parties mutually guarantee that their personnel and the personnel of other parties that may be appointed by them, will treat any information or any other data of which they have acquired knowledge during or in connection with any activity relating to the execution of the Contract as confidential.

-14.4.
-In light of the above, the Parties are responsible for the correct compliance by its employees, consultants and/or collaborators, as well as its sub-contractors and employees, consultants and employees of the sub-contractors, to the aforementioned obligations of confidentiality and secrecy.
+13.4 Consequent to the above, the Parties shall be responsible for the precise compliance of their employees, consultants and/or collaborators, as well as any sub-contractors and the employees thereof, with the aforementioned confidentiality and secrecy obligations.

 15. Final provisions